swisschain/Hedger/docs/algorithm.md

 ### 1. Receive Trade

-### 2. Put trade in position list
+### 2. Put the trade into position list

-### 3. WHILE in position list exist position by instrumnet without bucket
+### 3. WHILE in position list exists a position with an instrument wich is not bucket

 ### 3.1. exclude position